w3c/miniapp-addressing/docs/explainer.md

 ### What is this?

-MiniApp URI Scheme defines the Uniform Resource Identifier of a MiniApp ([What is MiniApp?](https://w3c.github.io/miniapp/white-paper/#what-is-miniapp)).
+MiniApp Addressing defines how MiniApps ([What is MiniApp?](https://w3c.github.io/miniapp/white-paper/#what-is-miniapp)) are located.

-Applications including Web applications can use MiniApp URI Scheme to claim the MiniApp resource it's trying to reference.
+Applications including Web applications can use MiniApp Addressing to claim the MiniApp resource it's trying to reference.

 ### Why should we care?